 - Agreement to accountability

 More than 90% of individuals working in the medical publication industry already consult the GPP guidelines.
-The hope for the future is that good publication practices will be followed in all areas of academic publishing.
-To achieve this, the GPP3 guidelines need to be endorsed and circulated throughout the academic community.
+Hence we can hope that good publication practices will be followed in all areas of academic publishing, in the near future.
+To achieve this, the researchers need to endorse and circulate GPP3 guidelines throughout the academic community.

 Please register to post a comment.